Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 • Provide an Energy Performance Certificate for the property

-• Protect your tenant’s deposit in a government-approved scheme
+• Protect their tenant’s deposit in a government-approved scheme

 Do I need a license to be an accidental landlord?

-It depends on where you’re based.
-Some local authorities in the UK may have powers to introduce selective licensing for privately rented homes.
+It depends on where one is based.
+Some local authorities in the UK may have powers to introduce selective licensing for privately rented homes[18].
 This would be done to tackle problems in their areas.
-But generally, landlords do not need to be licensed, unless they’re renting out a house in multiple occupation (HMO).
+But generally, landlords do not need to be licensed, unless they’re renting out a house in multiple occupation (HMO[19]).

 The Complete Guide to